benchhub/benchhub/doc/milestones/v0.0.4-register-user/README.md

 ## TODO

 - [ ] forgot example
-- [ ] http api? we can mount the logic in both http and grpc server, this should make ui life easier
+- [ ] http api? we can mount the logic in both http and grpc server, this should make ui life easier.
   - or we could use grpc gateway etc.

 Done